Tax Efficient Giving to Charity

 In figure 1, you can see a 4% ($3334 a month) drawdown in light green vs a 6.7% ($5566 a month) in dark green.

 If you did take this higher drawdown, taxes are a huge!
-We must tax-optimize charitable giving!
+We must tax-optimize charitable giving, that is, use tax efficient giving.

 Early retirement is the best time to manage your taxes.
-The Tax Planning Window for retirement opens up when you retire and closes when you start taking social security.
+The Tax Planning Window for retirement opens up when you retire and closes when you start taking social security and required minimum distributions.

 Let’s look at the tax implications of a high drawdown percentage.